w3c/openscreenprotocol/control_protocol.md

   of the presentation URL.
 - `URL_CONTENT` is the presentation URL, encoded according to RFC 3986.
 This field must be exactly `URL_LENGTH` bytes in length.

+Note that the URL sent in the Presentation Initiation Request may contain a custom (non-https) scheme.
+Please review [Schemes and Open Screen Protocol](schemes.md) for how custom schemes are handled in OSP.

 #### Presentation Initiation Response